hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 ### Raw data

-From this study we are using the [ChIP-seq](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE111657) data which is publicly available in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra?term=SRP134733).
+For this study, we use the [ChIP-seq](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE111657) data that is publicly available in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra?term=SRP134733).

-> **NOTE:** If you are interested in how to obtain publicly available sequence data from the SRA we have some materials on this [linked here](https://hbctraining.github.io/Accessing_public_genomic_data/lessons/downloading_from_SRA.html).
+> **NOTE:** If you are interested in how to obtain publicly available sequence data from the SRA, we have training materials on this [topic](https://hbctraining.github.io/Accessing_public_genomic_data/lessons/downloading_from_SRA.html).

 ### Metadata

-In addition to the raw sequence data we also need to collect **information about the data**, also known as **metadata**.
-We are usually quick to want to begin analysis of the sequence data (FASTQ files), but how useful is it if we know nothing about the samples that this sequence data originated from?
+In addition to the raw sequence data, we also need to collect **information about the data**, also known as **metadata**.
+We sometimes rush to begin the analysis of the sequence data (FASTQ files), but how useful is it if we know nothing about the samples that this sequence data originated from?

 Some relevant metadata for our dataset is provided below:

 * Whole brain lysates were obtained from **mice at E15.5** (when upper layer neurons are being generated)
 * Approximately **20-40 million cortical cells** were isolated for each sample
 * A [dual cross-linking protocol](https://www.abcam.com/protocols/dual-cross-linking-chip-protocol-1) was implemented using formaldehyde and EGS.
-This type of double cross-linking is very effective when you are using ChIP to observe direct binding or even those found in DNA binding complexes not bound directly to DNA.
+This type of double cross-linking is very effective in identifying direct binding, as well as those found in DNA binding complexes not bound directly to DNA.
 * After the ChIP protocol, genomic DNA was purified, end repaired, ligated with barcoded adaptors, amplified for 11 PCR cycles
 * Library **fragments in the range of 100-800 bp** were size-selected using agarose gel electrophoresis followed by DNA gel extraction
 * Libraries were sequenced in an **Illumina HiSeq 2500** sequencer to a sequencing depth of **30-40 million reads per sample**.